reduxjs/redux/.github/ISSUE_TEMPLATE.md

-**Which versions of Redux, and which browser / OS are affected by this issue?
+**Which versions of Redux, and which browser and OS are affected by this issue?
 Did this work in previous versions of Redux?**